ProbablePrime/interactive-keyboard/README.md

 ```
 {
     "beam": {
 	//Your Beam username
         "username": "<username>",
         //Your Beam Password
         "password": "<password>",
         //Your Beam channel
         "channel": "<channel name>"
     },
-    //What percentage of people need to be pushing a button for it to count (0.5 = 50%)
-    "threshold":0.5,
-    //Which keyboard handler are you using, **I STRONGLY RECCOMEND ROBOTJS"
+    //Which keyboard handler are you using, **I STRONGLY RECCOMEND LEAVING THIS AS ROBOTJS"
     "handler": "robotjs",

+    //THE FOLLOWING ARE OPTIONAL, and should only be included if you want to remap controls

     //Should we remap the keys recieved from beam into other keys, default value is false
     "remap":true,
     //What should the key remaps be, in this example, if your beam controls use W this will actually push 1